-1. Subject and curriculum knowledge - applicants are expected to demonstrate an in-depth awareness of their specialist subject and how it may be taught, provide clear evidence of having researched the subject and breadth and depth of subject and curriculum knowledge.

-2. Aptitude for teaching - applicants are expected to demonstrate evidence of being self-reliant and able to take a lead role when working in a team.
+- 1. Subject and curriculum knowledge applicants are expected to demonstrate an in-depth awareness of their specialist subject and how it may be taught, provide clear evidence of having researched the subject and breadth and depth of subject and curriculum knowledge. - 2.
+Aptitude for teaching applicants are expected to demonstrate evidence of being self-reliant and able to take a lead role when working in a team.
 They should show a high level of resilience and an ability to manage stressful situations.
 They should also be a confident and articulate communicator both verbally and in writing.

-Applicants who are selected attend a face to face interview conducted by two key people selected from tutors, mentors and classroom teachers.
+Applicants who are selected attend an interview conducted by two key people selected from university mentor, Regional Training Hub Leads, and ITT mentors.
 During the interview process the interviewees are required to complete a written task which is assessed.
 Other interview activities may include a presentation and/ or group task.
 For those being interviewed in a school it is likely that the applicant will be required to teach a group of pupils and/or answer questions from a pupil panel.